Kakiooo/ParticleSystem-VFX-Preview-Tool/README.md

 ## How it works

 The preview rebuilds the effect from scratch every frame using `ParticleSystem.Simulate(t, withChildren, restart: true)`, driven by an editor-side clock.
-Because each frame is an independent, deterministic simulation to an absolute time `t`, the timeline scrubber can seek instantly to any point, and toggling an emitter is reflected on the very next frame — no mid-flight particle state to reconcile.
+Because each frame is an independent, deterministic simulation to an absolute time `t`, the timeline scrubber can seek instantly to any point, and toggling an emitter is reflected on the very next frame, no mid-flight particle state to reconcile.

 A few implementation details worth noting:

-- Rendering uses `PreviewRenderUtility` to draw the effect into an off-screen texture, which is then composited into the editor window — keeping the preview fully isolated from the user's scene.
+- Rendering uses `PreviewRenderUtility` to draw the effect into an off-screen texture, which is then composited into the editor window, keeping the preview fully isolated from the user's scene.
 - Random seeds are pinned (`useAutoRandomSeed = false`) on every child system so that a given `t` always produces an identical frame; without this, restarting the simulation each frame re-rolls randomness and the effect appears to drift.
 - The list/preview split is a custom draggable layout, and the embedded inspectors are created once and cached to avoid per-frame allocation.